 The Euston Estate has over 500 ha of irrigated crops (mainly potatoes, onions, parsnips, carrots) reliant on irrigation from winter storage reservoirs.
 Business concerns regarded the future risk of droughts within a new regime of abstraction licensing; and the potential need for more storage.

 W.O. & P.O.
 Jolly has nearly 250 ha of irrigated light Breckland (sandy) soils producing a mix of potatoes, onions, root crops (carrots, parsnips, sugar beet) and cereals with direct summer groundwater abstraction and no reservoir storage.
-Business concerns regarding reductions in groundwater allocation and lack of alternate water sources.
+Business concerns regard reductions in groundwater allocation and a lack of alternate water sources.

 “Risk averse in water means pulling back on production to be sure we have sufficient headroom to cope with the very worst of conditions.
 Commercially this is very difficult for us, we can’t afford it.
 So we have to accept a higher level of risk that we feel comfortable with”